StefansAI/JetCar/docs/StreetMaker.md

 <br>
 <br><img src="assets/images/streetmaker/22-file.jpg"/><br>
 It's time to check on the menus.
 Open "File" and "Save" this map for continuing later via "Load". <br>"New Map" will start with a clear area of a choosable size.<br>
 Of course printing this map is possible from here too.
-Despite setting for instance a 1 inch margin in the "Page Setup" dialog all around, the printer might do it only on top and left, while the bottom and right margins end up smaller.
+Despite setting for instance a 1-inch margin in the "Page Setup" dialog all around, the printer might do it only on top and left, while the bottom and right margins end up smaller.
 To test out the printer without wasting colors, the "Print Outlines only" can be used.
 "Print" will send all pages in color.
 <br>
 <br><img src="assets/images/streetmaker/23-edit.jpg"/><br>
 The "Edit" menu contains some special case items easily to guess from the texts.
 Let's have a look at "Settings".